AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/MixedConstructs/req.rst

-SC expectations for mixed statement constructs
+SC requirements for mixed statement constructs
 ==============================================

-SC expectations for code comprising different kinds of statements, representative of application code.

-.. rubric:: Requirement(s)
+.. rubric:: Requirement

-Correct coverage is reported for programs that use a combination of Ada constructs, with arbitrary levels of syntactic nesting (such as loops within tests within subprograms).
+Correct coverage shall be reported for programs that use combinations of Ada constructs, with arbitrary levels of syntactic nesting (such as loops within tests within subprograms).

 .. rubric:: Testing Strategy

 We exercise multiple cases with a variety of constructs nested within each other (For, While, Case, If), and for each case